magento/devdocs/src/cloud/project/project-patch.md

 ## Revert a patch in a local environment

-You can revert all optional and custom patches in a local development environment using the {{ site.data.var.ct }} CLI.
-For required patches, you must revert each patch individually using the `git apply` command.
+You can revert all previously applied patches in a local development environment using the `ece-patches` CLI.

 To revert all applied patches: